DocFX/test-2024/README.md

 **BONUS: Add another postal service, for instance "Chronopost"**

-4. Once all done, open a PR with your branch and send it to us:
+4. Once all done:
-    - c.debatz@laboutiqueofficielle.com
+- Open a PR with your branch and send the PR link to Marine (m.krol@laboutiqueofficielle.com)
-    - g.vincendon@laboutiqueofficielle.com
+- Make an archive of your code (all the project without the `vendor`) and send it to Marine (m.krol@laboutiqueofficielle.com) *Be aware that the goal is to complete this test in less than 2 hours, the sending time of the first mail is authoritative.*

 ### Important
 - Do not forget to handle all potential exceptions in your code